 Since the beginning of Covid-19 we have learned to adapt to our new way of life quickly and in the process have discovered that it really is possible to plan your wedding without leaving home.
 With online bridal fashion shows and virtual fittings, the possibilities are endless to help you safely plan your whole wedding from your device.
 Here is what you need to consider in these times of uncertainty!

 SUPPORT WEDDING INDUSTRY ON SOCIAL MEDIA

 With more time confined to our homes, there has been more time to browse wedding inspiration online in your pjs while curled up on your lounge.
 Keep dreaming about your wedding, perfect your theme, build up a realistic vision board and support your local wedding vendors.
 The whole industry has been rocked by the COVID-19 crisis, and wedding specialists need your support.
 Like and comment on their photos, tag and tell your friends about them.
 And of course, contact them to discuss purchasing their products or booking their services online.

 The COVID-19 pandemic has taught us that we should rely on local suppliers rather than vendors from overseas.
 It is almost unbelievable how so many borders have been closed virtually overnight while so many companies (including some high-profile fashion brands) had to cease production altogether.
 Nobody knows how long the crisis will last, and when will things go back to normal.
 It is safer to collaborate with florists, photographers, stationery specialists and other vendors that are closer to home or in the local region where your wedding is taking place.

 CONSIDER A MID-WEEK WEDDING

-With so many 2020 events being cancelled or postponed, 2021 might be the biggest year for weddings.
+With so many 2020 and 2021 events being cancelled or postponed, 2022 is set to be the biggest year for weddings.
 Once this is all over, we’ll all want to celebrate!
 This means you might have fewer options when choosing your date.
 A mid-week wedding could be a better option for you because it gives you more flexibility and you can save a lot of money.
 Why not?!

 PLAN B IS YOUR BEST FRIEND FOREVER